microsoft/autogen/python/README.md

 - [Documentation](http://microsoft.github.io/agnext)
 - [Examples](https://github.com/microsoft/agnext/tree/main/python/examples)

 ## Package layering

 - `core` are the the foundational generic interfaces upon which all else is built.
 This module must not depend on any other module.
-- `components` are the building blocks for creating single agents
-- `application` are implementations of core components that are used to compose an application
+- `application` are implementations of core components that are used to compose an application.
+- `components` are the building blocks for creating agents.
-- `chat` is the concrete implementation of multi-agent interactions.
-Most users will deal with this module.
+- `chat` are concrete implementations of agents and multi-agent interactions.
+    It is used for creating demos and experimenting with multi-agent design patterns.

 ## Development